Nero-Projects/ubuntu-droid/README.md

-# Miracast module for Magisk systemless root
+# Miracast module for Magisk

+Enables Miracast on Google Nexus devices with Magisk installed.